 Keeping yourself entertained is probably costing you more than it should.
-In previous posts, we’ve looked at electronics and bills you pay too much for, so now we are hitting the fun stuff.
-Check out the details on how you can trim your monthly entertainment budget!
+In previous posts, we’ve looked at how you can pay too much for electronics and bills, so now we’re hitting the fun stuff.
+Here’s how to trim your monthly entertainment budget without dying of boredom.

 Ready to rock out at a concert or support your favorite team, but wincing at the prices?
 It is possible to save on your tickets.
-ScoreBig allows you to buy tickets at up to 60% off the regular price with no extra fees.
+ScoreBig allows you to buy tickets at up to 60 percent off the regular price with no extra fees.
 Plus, BradsDeals almost always has an extra percent-off coupon to apply to your order.
-Check out our latest offers here.

 Feeding your gaming addiction can be an expensive job.
 Trim costs by subscribing to Gamefly.
-The first month is currently free, after which the membership is $15.95 for one game out at a time or $22.95 for 2 out at a time.
-The benefit here is you can try out a game to see if you like it, or play games that have a limited number of hours of game play without spending $50.
+The first month is currently free, after which the membership runs $15.95/month if you want to take one game out at a time or $22.95 if you want to rent two at a time.
+The benefit here is you can try out a game to see if you like it, or play games that have a limited number of hours of game play without spending $50 on each.

 Also, you don’t have to pay full price for your Xbox Live membership!
 We’ve seen a 12 month membership, normally $59.99, for as low as $34.
-The best deal we could find at the time of the posting was $46.99, but check this link for other offers that may become available.
+Unfortunately that deal isn’t available right now, but check this link for other offers that may become available.